 Ask any mom what sets her husband apart from the pack, and many will point to the love he has for his family.

-Of the qualities of a good father, love by far trumps them all.
+Of the qualities of a good father and husband, love by far trumps them all.
 Amazing dads love us with everything they have, and it spills out in all they say and do for us.

 They enjoy playing with the kids and will find creative ways to have fun.
 But they’ll also sit through the tantrums, remaining patient as ever, knowing that that’s what their kids need from them at this moment.